Carnaux/Arcad-URA/backend/README.md

 4. Open a fresh terminal and run `mosquitto -c /opt/homebrew/etc/mosquitto/mosquitto.conf -v` change the path to match your OS.

 To debug it, open a new terminal and run `mosquitto_sub -h localhost -p 1883 -t '#' -v`.
 This will listen to anything you send in your local broker.

+## Runnning the local sim

+1. Open a terminal in the backend folder `ARCAD-R3F/backend/`
+2. Run `npm run sim:start`

+You should see logs on what is being published.
+Check the `sever.js` file to undestand the simulation.